Quantitative stochastic homogenization and large-scale regularity: Corrector estimates in weak norms

-In this section, we show how Theorem~\ref{t.additivity} implies Theorem~\ref{t.correctors}.
+In this section, we demonstrate that Theorem~\ref{t.additivity} implies Theorem~\ref{t.correctors}, with the exception of the final estimate~\eqref{e.phid=2}, which is proved in Section~\ref{s.twopoint}.
 Much of the work is already implicit in Section~\ref{s.additivity}, namely in the estimate~\eqref{e.matchJtophi}.
-This and Theorem~\ref{t.additivity} imply the first three estimates of Theorem~\ref{t.correctors}.
-The final estimate is obtained from these, as expected, by an appropriate version of the multiscale Poincar\'e inequality, Lemma~\ref{l.mspoincare.masks} in this case.
+This estimate and Theorem~\ref{t.additivity} imply the first three estimates of Theorem~\ref{t.correctors} on the spatial averages of the gradient, flux and energy density of the first-order correctors.
+The estimates~\eqref{e.phioscd>2} and~\eqref{e.phioscd=2} on the oscillation of the correctors themselves are obtained from these, as expected, by an appropriate version of the multiscale Poincar\'e inequality, Lemma~\ref{l.mspoincare.masks} in this case.
+The final ``almost pointwise'' estimate~\eqref{e.phid=2} on the oscillation of~$\phi_e$ in dimension $d=2$ requires a more subtle analysis which is postponed to Section~\ref{s.twopoint}.

-In fact, we will prove something more than the statement of Theorem~\ref{t.correctors} by allowing for spatial averages against more general masks~$\Psi$ than the heat kernel $\Phi_r$.
+We will actually prove something more than the statement of Theorem~\ref{t.correctors} by allowing for spatial averages against more general masks~$\Psi$ than the heat kernel $\Phi_r$.
 In particular, we would like to be able to take compactly supported functions but, to have the best estimates, it is necessary to take them sufficiently smooth.
 It turns out to be convenient to take Sobolev functions (with possibly a fractional order).
-In fact, a satisfactory way of writing the estimate we seek is to express them in terms of the $W^{-\alpha,p}(B_1)$ norms for rescalings of the gradients, fluxes and energy densities of the correctors.
+It is therefore natural to write the estimates we seek in terms of the $W^{-\alpha,p}(B_1)$ norms of rescalings of the gradients, fluxes and energy densities of the correctors.
 The main result is stated in the following theorem.
-Recall that $\zeta$ denotes the standard mollifier.
+Recall that~$\zeta_\ep$ is the standard mollifier defined in~\eqref{e.standardmollifier}.